Colonial-Dev/inkjet/README.md

 ## Building
 For normal use, Inkjet will compile automatically just like any other crate.

-However, if you have forked the repository and want to update the bundled languages, you'll need to set some environment variables:
+However, if you have forked the repository and want to update the bundled languages, you'll need to use GNU Make with the included `Makefile`:
-- `INKJET_REDOWNLOAD_LANGS` will wipe the `languages/` directory and redownload everything from scratch.
+- `make redownload` will wipe the `languages/` directory and redownload everything from scratch.
   - Currently, this only works on *nix.
 You will need `git`, `sed` and `wget` installed.
 (Git clones the grammar repositories, while `sed` and `wget` are used in miniature setup scripts for some languages.)
-- `INKJET_REBUILD_LANGS_MODULE` will wipe `src/languages.rs` and regenerate it from scratch.
+- `make regenerate` will wipe `src/languages.rs` and regenerate it from scratch.
-- `INKJET_REBUILD_FEATURES` will generate a file called `features` in the crate root, containing all the individual language features (ready to be pasted into `Cargo.toml`.)
+- `make features` will generate a file called `features` in the crate root, containing all the individual language features (ready to be pasted into `Cargo.toml`.)

-The value of these variables doesn't matter - they just have to be set.

-Additionally:
-- You will need to pass the `--all-features` flag to `cargo` for these to work - by default, the development parts of the build script are not compiled.
-- I recommend running `cargo build -vv` when redownloading languages, so the script's progress is visible.
+If, for whatever reason, you don't have GNU Make available: you can also perform these actions manually by setting the appropriate environment variables and Cargo flags:
+- `INKJET_REDOWNLOAD_LANGS=true` for `make redownload`.
+- `INKJET_REBUILD_LANGS_MODULE=true` for `make regenerate`.
+- `INKJET_REBUILD_FEATURES=true` for `make features`.
+Run `cargo build --all-features` with these set.
+(The development portions of the build script are feature gated by default.)

 ## Acknowledgements
 - Inkjet would not be possible without `tree-sitter` and the ecosystem of grammars surrounding it.